-This instruction sheet provides the registrant with a guide to providing the correct information for the 2014 Air Pollutant Emissions Inventory.
+This instruction sheet provides the registrant with a guide to providing the correct information for the 2019 Air Pollutant Emissions Inventory.
 For each air pollution source at your facility you should have received a two-page form in this packet.
 If an individual emission source at your facility has not been included in this mailing, the appropriate operating data for that source must be furnished on your own letterhead or on the addendum forms provided.
 The information provided on the forms should reflect what data has been supplied to the Air Pollution Control Division in the past by your facility.
 Therefore, if the information already supplied is correct, only certain variables that change annually need be entered each year.
 To start filling out the forms sign your name where indicated on the first page of the two page form.
 Also sign and complete the Certification form.
 Then, on the emission inventory forms, correct any incorrect information identifying the plant name and location.
 Read the Source ID Description given on the first page of the two page forms.
 This description should give you an idea of which air pollution source at your facility the form refers to.
-Then, when you have identified the source at your facility, supply the operational data requested on the first page in the most accurate manner possible.
-If no meter exists to monitor fuel consumption please supply your best estimates of these parameters.
-For the seasonal throughputs the winter throughput should correspond to usage in the months of December, January, and February in 2014.
-Each succeeding season then represents the next three month period (e.g. for spring the months March - May, etc.).
+In the upper right corner of page one the forms should be identified as one of three general types -PROCESS SOURCE, COMBUSTION SOURCE, OR VOLATILE ORGANICS SOURCE.
+Additionally, there are several types of COMBUSTION SOURCE forms, including a general form for external combustion of liquid or gaseous fuels (oil, natural gas), a wood combustion form, and an internal combustion form.